Capitol riot panel blames Trump for 1/6 'attempted coup'

 Trump, unapologetic, dismissed the investigation anew — and even declared on social media that Jan.
 6 “represented the greatest movement in the history of our country.”

-The result of the coming weeks of public hearings may not change hearts or minds in politically polarized America.
-But the committee's investigation with 1,000 interviews is intended to stand as a public record for history.
-A final report aims to provide an accounting of the most violent attack on the Capitol since the British set fire to it in 1814, and to ensure such an attack never happens again.

-Emotions are still raw at the Capitol, and security will be tight for the hearings.
+Emotions are still raw at the Capitol, and security was tight.
 Law enforcement officials are reporting a spike in violent threats against members of Congress.

-Against this backdrop, the committee was speaking to a divided America, ahead of the fall midterm elections when voters decide which party controls Congress.
+Against this backdrop, the committee was speaking to a divided America.
 Most TV networks carried the hearing live, but Fox News Channel did not.

+The committee chairman, civil rights leader Thompson, opened the hearing with the sweep of American history. saying he heard in those denying the stark reality of Jan.
+6 his own experience growing up in a time and place "where people justified the action of slavery, the Ku Klux Klan and lynching."

+Republican Rep. Cheney, the daughter of former Vice President Dick Cheney, outlined what the committee has learned about the events leading up to that brisk January day when Trump sent his supporters to Congress to "fight like hell" for his presidency.

 “We want to remind people, we were there, we saw what happened,” said Rep. Dean Phillips, D-Minn. ”We know how close we came to the first non-peaceful transition of power in this country.”